Death in service pension information exchange

 Death in service notification

-As soon as possible alert Pension Services with the essential information of the member’s death using the death in service notification form (docx format, 800Kb).
+Inform Pension Services of the member’s death using the death in service notification form (docx format, 800Kb).

 Warning

-Survivor pensions will be delayed if we do not get the correct details.
-Pension Services cannot assess benefits unless the employer has supplied confirmation of leaving and full pay details.
+Survivor pensions will may be delayed if we do not get the correct details.

 At the date of death, we need a 'death in service notification' form with the member's details and the following information.